Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Some software manufacturers not only hide their programs in Windows 10 Autostart, but also disguise them as "scheduled tasks".

-These are little helpers that start at a certain time or in a certain situation - in the background like the programs in the Autostart folder.
+These are little helpers that start at a certain time or in a certain situation - in the background like the programs in the autostart folder.

 The screenshot below illustrates this: